The way a nation takes care of animals accurately reflects its greatness and moral height. Gandhi.

 Risso's dolphins in the cetaceans sanctuary of Pelagos in the South of the national marine park of Port Cros island , French Mediterranean sea

 In Corsica, unbelievable behavior of this two meters long Bluefin Tuna coming to the surface to visit a skipper seated at the stern of a sailing boat .
-After staying a while he desappeared at a very short distance of the wild coast near the Senetosa lighthouse.
+After staying a while he desappeared at a very short distance of the wild coast at a short distance of the Senetosa lighthouse.

 Couple of Keas in New-Zealand